amloveyweb/YadeDocs/BinarySerialization.md

 ### Online Samples

-[HERE](https://www.amlovey.com/YadeDocs/BS/index.html) is are online samples.
-Below is the code of the samples:
+[HERE](https://www.amlovey.com/YadeDocs/BS/index.html) is a online sample.
+Below is the code of the sample:

 ```csharp
 public class BinarySerializationTest : MonoBehaviour